-I intend to continue using my expertise and knowledge in the field of aviation by working as a Pilot for airlines in the U.S. I have extensive experience in the areas of aviation, flight operations, military flight operations, piloting, flight training, aviation administration, flight safety, crew resource management, aviation media management, aeronautical maintenance and inspection, flight logistics, and leadership.
+I intend to continue using my expertise and knowledge in the field of aviation by working as a Pilot for airlines in the U.S. I have extensive experience in the areas of aviation aeronautics, flight operations, international flight operations, military aviation, crew resource management, flight safety, safety operations, flight logistics, and leadership.
 I intend to use my skill set to help curtail the shortage of pilots in the U.S.